ringcentral/ringcentral-add-in-framework-js/README.md

 ## Example

-Check out `Example` branch of this repository for a basic Github integration example with additional notes on what are the changes that need to be done.
+Check out `GithubExample` and `AsanaExample` branches of this repository for basic Github (no refreshToken) and Asana(has refreshToken) integration examples with additional notes on what are the changes that need to be done.

 ## Auth